ucd-library/fin/docs/services/gcssync-service.md

 }
 ```

-In this config example, the container `/application/ucd-lib-client/item` as well as it's children will be synced to the GCS bucket `dams-client-{{DATA_ENV}}`.
+In this config example, the container `/application/ucd-lib-client/item` as well as it's children will be synced to the GCS bucket `dams-client-{{GCS_BUCKET_ENV}}`.
 The `initDataHydration` flag will cause the service to sync all files from GCS to Fedora on cold start where no data is present in `/application/ucd-lib-client/item`.

 ### Config Properties

   - `bucket` - the GCS bucket to sync to/from.
     - You can use environment variables in the bucket name, surrounded by `{{` and `}}`.
-For example, `dams-client-{{DATA_ENV}}` will be replaced with `dams-client-dev` if the `DATA_ENV` environment variable is set to `dev`.
+For example, `dams-client-{{GCS_BUCKET_ENV}}` will be replaced with `dams-client-dev` if the `GCS_BUCKET_ENV` environment variable is set to `dev`.
     - If the direction is `gcs-to-fcrepo`, you need to enable PubSub events on the bucket, see PubSub section below.
   - `basePath` - the base path to sync.
 This path will be used to determine the path to sync to/from GCS.
-For example, if the `basePath` is `/application/ucd-lib-client/item` and the path to sync is `/application/ucd-lib-client/item`, the file will be synced to/from `gs://dams-client-{{DATA_ENV}}/application/ucd-lib-client/item`.
+For example, if the `basePath` is `/application/ucd-lib-client/item` and the path to sync is `/application/ucd-lib-client/item`, the file will be synced to/from `gs://dams-client-{{GCS_BUCKET_ENV}}/application/ucd-lib-client/item`.
   - `direction` - the direction to sync.
 Can be `fcrepo-to-gcs` or `gcs-to-fcrepo`.
   - `initDataHydration` - if true, the service will sync all files from GCS to Fedora on cold start where no data is present in the `basePath`.
 This is useful for initial data hydration or if you want to sync all files from GCS to Fedora.